How to Remove Scratches on Stainless Steel Appliances, Sinks, Counters

 While subtle, I can tell the difference between coated and uncoated stainless steel simply by looking at it.
 If you are not sure if your stainless is coated or not, check with the manufacturer or owner manual.

-DO NOT use any of the following techniques on coated stainless steel, often referred to as smudge-proof or fingerprint-resistan.
+DO NOT use any of the following techniques on coated stainless steel, often referred to as smudge-proof or fingerprint-resistant.
 You will end up with a much worse problem than you have already.
 Sadly, if your stainless is coated and scratched, you may have to learn to live with it.
 The following techniques are for uncoated stainless steel only.

-When you look very closely at brushed stainless, you will see the brush marks.
+You will see the brush marks when you look very closely at brushed stainless.
 Notice how they go in a definite direction, known as the “grain.”
 This grain was set during the manufacturing process.

 It is essential that regardless of what method and tools you use to remove the scratches, you only rub with the grain—never against the grain!
 These examples of grain lines in stainless steel will help you detect yours.

 Always test any process like this in an inconspicuous place, such as on the back or side, behind the faucets on the sink, along a seam, or another out-of-sight place.
 You do not want any surprises.